apereo/cas/docs/cas-server-documentation/release_notes/RC9.md

 - Changes to Spring Security configuration to allow basic authentication requests to pass through correctly to CAS endpoints where appropriate.
 - Apache Shiro, only used to assist with database password encoding and hashing functions, is now fully removed from CAS codebase.
 - A new and somewhat humble [actuator endpoint](../ticketing/Configuring-Ticketing-Components.html) to interact with and query the CAS ticket registry.
+- X.509 client authentication is now available as an authentication for the access token endpoint in [OpenID Connect](../protocol/OIDC-Protocol.html).

 ## Library Upgrades